Skip To Content

 The bottom line

-On average, families cover only 54% of college costs with savings and the parents’ and student’s income.4 Another 26% comes from scholarships and grants, with loans covering 18% (friends and relatives kick in the rest).
+On average, families cover only 50% of college costs with parents’ and students’ savings and income.4 Another 29% comes from scholarships and grants, with loans covering nearly 20% (friends and relatives kick in the rest).
 That means that in the final run-up to college, you’ll likely want to look into one or more of these options:

-Borrow against your investments: A Loan Management Account® (LMA® account) from Bank of America is a line of credit that allows you to use the value of your eligible investments as collateral.
-“You can borrow against your account without disrupting your long-term investment plan, and your interest rate will be lower than most other borrowing options,” says Patrick Bitter, a credit and banking product executive at Bank of America.
-Plus, you can get access to a loan quickly.
-“When you’re borrowing against your investments, you can set that up within a couple of days,” says Bitter.
-The LMA account also offers great flexibility; it can be used as needed, with no defined repayment time frame.
-Just keep in mind that if the value of your investments drops sharply, you may have to repay the loan, move more money into your account or sell some of your stocks or bonds, Bitter adds.
+• Other borrowing options.
+Alternatives to student loans include a line of credit backed by your investments.
+With Bank of America’s Loan Management Account®, for example, “you can borrow against your account without disrupting your long-term investment plan, and your interest rate will be lower than most other borrowing options,” says Patrick Bitter, a credit and banking product executive at Bank of America.
+Keep in mind that if the value of your investments drops sharply, you may have to repay the loan sooner than planned, move more money into your account or sell some of your stocks or bonds, he adds.

 Choose your advisor in a more personalized way